⏴back to Guidance Topics

 What is not acceptable in advertisements?

-The IRB will not allow recruitment methods or advertisements that are misleading, inaccurate, exculpatory, coercive, or unduly influential.
+The IRB does not allow recruitment methods or advertisements that are misleading, inaccurate, exculpatory, coercive, or unduly influential.
 The IRB will review advertisements to ensure that they do not:

 What are the additional considerations for advertisements for FDA-regulated research?